What is Employer Branding?

 When an employer brand is crafted properly, it considers very carefully how it is that organisation wants to uniquely symbolise its own sets of values and promises.

 Yet another important consideration.
-If you want to avoid very real potential of derailment of any EB exercise – be sure to get execs and steering group collectively to a point where they can reach consensus; actually agree upon formalised EVP territories/ attributes/ resulting EVP statements.
-Easier said than done.
+To avoid real potential of derailment of any EB exercise; be sure to get execs and steering group collectively to a point where they can reach consensus; and agree upon formalised EVP territories/ attributes/ resulting EVP statements.